 Setting & Lifestyle

-One of the nice things about White Mountain is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+White Mountain is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 White Mountain, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.